Schedule a free consultation

 Contact Our Houston, Texas Board Certified Criminal Defense Lawyer

-At Doug Murphy Law Firm, P.C., our resources and capabilities are provided to uphold and protect our clients' rights.
+At Murphy & McKinney Law Firm, P.C., our resources and capabilities are provided to uphold and protect our clients' rights.
 We have decades of proven experience and a reputation earned in the courtroom for successful results.
 Attorney Doug Murphy is a Board Certified criminal defense lawyer and a Board Certified DWI lawyer who who aggressively represents his clients and teaches other attorneys how to successfully defend the rights of their clients, too.
 If you have been charged with a crime, regardless of whether it is your first or subsequent offense, contact Doug Murphy online or at 713-229-8333 today.
 He will discuss the circumstances of your case with you and advise you how to proceed.

 Back to Top